-When most people consider buying and installing a hot tub or spa, they invariably ask – do hot tubs need plumbing?
+When most people consider buying and installing a hot tub or spa, they invariably ask, “Do hot tubs need plumbing?”
 Fortunately, the answer is that there are very few external requirements, including the need to plumb it in, so it is surprisingly easy to set up a hot tub.

-Hot tubs are almost completely self-contained, so installation requires no plumbing.
+Hot tubs are almost entirely self-contained, so installation requires no plumbing.
 To install your hot tub, you will only need a method of filling it with water, which can be as simple as using a hose and a suitable electricity supply.

 Do you need plumbing for a hot tub?